cbwinslow/opendiscourse-mcp/INGESTION_MONITORING_README.md

 # Data Ingestion Monitoring and Deduplication

-This document describes the enhanced data ingestion system with remote monitoring and duplicate prevention capabilities.
+This document describes the advanced data ingestion system with **automatic trigger-based monitoring**, real-time progress tracking, and duplicate prevention capabilities.

 ## Overview